-III.
-A "person" is any individual, corporation or other entity.
+III. - A "person" is any individual, corporation or other entity.

 IV.
-An "affiliate" of a specified person is a person that directly, or indirectly through one or more intermediari mmon control with, such specified person.
+An "affiliate" of a specified person is a person that directly, or indirectly through one or more intermediaries, controls, or is controlled by, or is under common control with, such specified person.

-V. An "associate" of a specified person is (1) any person of which such specified person is an officer or part directly or indirectly, the beneficial owner of 10% or more of any class of equity securities.
-(2) any trust or other estate in which such specified person has a substantial beneficial interest or as to which such specified person serves as trustee or in a similar fiduciary capacity, (3) any relative or spouse of such specified person, or any relative of such spouse, who has the same home as such specified person or who is a director or officer of such specified person or any corporation which controls or is controlled by such specified person, or (4) any other member or partner in a partnership, limited partnership, syndicate or other group of which such specified person is a member or partner and which is acting together for the purpose of acquiring, holding or disposing of securities of the Corporation.
+V. An "associate" of a specified person is (1) any person of which such specified person is an officer or partner or is, directly or indirectly, the beneficial owner of 10% or more of any class of equity securities, (2) any trust or other estate in which such specified person has a substantial beneficial interest or as to which such specified person serves as trustee or in a similar fiduciary capacity, (3) any relative or spouse of such specified person, or any relative of such spouse, who has the same home as such specified person or who is a director or officer of such specified person or any corporation which controls or is controlled by such specified person, or (4) any other member or partner in a partnership, limited partnership, syndicate or other group of which such specified person is a member or partner and which is acting together for the purpose of acquiring, holding or disposing of securities of the Corporation.

-C. For the purposes of determining whether a person is the beneficial owner of 5% or more of the outstanding stock of the Corporation, the outstanding stock of the Corporation shall include shares deemed owned pursuant to the provisions of clause (2) of division Lof part B of this Article SIXTH, but shall not include any other shares which may be issuable pursuant ent or upon the exercise of any conversion rights, warrants or options, or otherwise, or shares owned by the Corporation or any subsidiary.
+C. For the purposes of determining whether a person is the beneficial owner of 5% or more of the outstanding stock of the Corporation, the outstanding stock of the Corporation shall include shares deemed owned pursuant to the provisions of clause (2) of division I of part B of this Article SIXTH, but shall not include any other shares which may be issuable pursuant to any agreement or upon the exercise of any conversion rights, warrants or options, or otherwise, or shares owned by the Corporation or any subsidiary.